 First off, you don’t need any code to reset a Schlage Keypad Lock.

 Follow the steps below to reset your Schlage Keypad Lock (without code):

-- Slide the battery cover up to remove it and then disconnect the battery.
+- Remove the battery cover (you may need to first remove the screws).
+Then disconnect the battery.

 - Press and release the Schlage button.

 - Reconnect the battery.
 Next, press and hold the Schlage button until the light turns green and the lock beeps.
 Ensure you complete this step in 10 seconds.

 - To confirm whether the reset is successful, enter one of the default 4-digit codes (User Code) to see if the bolt moves.
 If it does, the reset was successful.

 That’s all you need to do to reset your Schlage Keypad Lock.
 As you can see, you don’t need to enter any code.